Computing Dense and Sparse Subgraphs of Weakly Closed Graphs: Sparse Subgraphs

 \begin{corollary} Each of \textsc{Acyclic Subgraph}, \textsc{Bipartite Subgraph}, \textsc{Bounded Degree Subgraph}, and \textsc{Planar Subgraph} has a kernel with $\gamma k^2$ vertices. \end{corollary}

-Moreover, it follows from \Cref{theorem:monotonesubgraph} that the problem of finding a subgraph with exactly~$k$ vertices and at most $t$ edges also admits a polynomial kernel in weakly $\gamma$-closed graphs.
-We call the problem \textsc{Sparsest-$k$-Subgraph}.
+Moreover, it follows from \Cref{theorem:monotonesubgraph} that \textsc{Sparsest-$k$-Subgraph}, the problem of finding an induced subgraph with exactly~$k$ vertices and at most $t$~edges, also admits a polynomial kernel in weakly $\gamma$-closed graphs.